-Consider first the restriction of $f$ to a stable, non-rubber component.
-Let $\eta$ denote an element of the cokernel of the linearization $D_f$ defined by \eqref{lin.f}, and assume the restriction of $\eta$ to this component is nonzero.
+\non\textsc{Step 1a.
+(Non-rubber, stable components)} Consider first the restriction of $f$ to a stable, non-rubber component.
+Assume that the restriction of $\eta$ to this component is nonzero.
 Then we can find a point $x$ on it where $\eta(x)\ne 0$.
-By unique continuation, we can assume that $x$ is not real, and also that $f(x)\not \in V$ (the image of a non-rubber component cannot lie entirely in $V$).
-Regard $\eta(x)$ as an element of $\Hom^{0,1}(T_xC, T_{f(x)}\Si)$.
-Then as in the standard transversality proof (but after symmetrizing), we can find a symmetric variation $\mu$ in $\nu$ supported sufficiently close to the image of $x$ (and its conjugate) such that the values of $\mu$ and $\eta$ at agree at $x$ (and therefore also at $c(x)$), i.e. \bear \mu|_{(x, f(x))} = \eta(x). \eear By construction, such variation $\mu$ satisfies condition \eqref{nu.real}.
+By the continuity of $\eta$, we can assume that \begin{enumerate}[(i)] \item $x\in \U$ is not real and not special \item $f(x)$ is not in $V$ (because the image of a non-rubber component cannot lie entirely in $V$). \end{enumerate} Regard $\eta(x)$ as an element of $\Hom^{01}(T_xC, T_{f(x)}\Si)$.
+Then as in the standard transversality proof \cite[Proposition~3.2.1]{ms} (but after symmetrizing), we can find a symmetric variation $\mu$ in $\nu$ supported sufficiently close to the image of $x$ (and its conjugate) such that the values of $\mu$ and $\eta$ agree at $x$ (and therefore also at $c(x)$), i.e. \bear \mu|_{(x, f(x))} = \eta(x). \eear By construction, such variation $\mu$ satisfies condition \eqref{nu.real}.